spiside/bbtree/README.md

 # BBTree
 ### A Black and Blue Right Leaning Tree

-**BBTree** is a Golang implemented right-leaning variant on the [2014 paper](https://www.cs.princeton.edu/~rs/talks/LLRB/LLRB.pdf) by Roger Sedgewick on left-leaning red black trees.
+**BBTree** is a Golang implemented right-leaning variant of the [2014 paper](https://www.cs.princeton.edu/~rs/talks/LLRB/LLRB.pdf) by Roger Sedgewick on left-leaning red black trees.

 ## Why?